Have you ever looked at your family and thought — “I have my mom’s smile” or “my dad’s sense of humor”? That’s inheritance in real life!

 🧒 Real-Life Example: Parent and Child

-Let’s say we have a parent class called Person
+Let’s say we have a parent class called Person, and a child class called Student.

 👶 Let's create a student!